By Anna Gay on | No Comments

-Exposure compensation is an important photography concept you should understand.
-Not only will it help you get your exposure correct in-camera, it will ALSO help you achieve more advanced lighting techniques, such as backlighting.
+Knowing how to read your camera's light meter and how to compensate for exposure are important photography concepts you should understand.
+Not only will it help you get your exposure correct in-camera, but it will ALSO help you achieve more advanced lighting techniques, such as backlighting.

 There are several ways to find the exposure meter on your camera.
 Here is the meter on a Canon 5d:

 The meter is denoted by a +/- button on Nikon, and can be accessed through the interface on the camera's LCD screen.
 You will also see the exposure meter when you look through your camera's viewfinder.

 In the image above, notice that the scale reads -2, 1, 0, 1, +2.
 Each number represents a full stop in exposure on either your shutter speed or aperture, and the small dots in between each number represent a 1/3 stop.

 For example, let's say you have your aperture set to f/3.5.
 If you move up to the next f/stop, which is f/4 on your lens (and the first dot on the right in your exposure meter), you have changed your exposure 1/3 of a stop.